Game – Art Program (G119)

 Additional Costs

-* Amounts listed are the total of tuition, materials (non-refundable), student service and ancillary fees for the first two semesters of programs starting in Fall 2021.
-Fees are subject to change for programs starting in Fall 2022 and at later dates.
+* Amounts listed are the estimated total of tuition, materials (non-refundable), student service and ancillary fees for the first two semesters of programs starting in Fall 2023.
+Fees are subject to change for programs starting in Fall 2024 and at later dates.
+This fee does not include books, which are to be purchased by the student separately.

 The fees include a subscription to Adobe Creative Cloud, a Wacom Intuos Pro Medium Tablet, Digital Tutors subscription and a membership to IGDA.